 Total housing inventory by the end of June fell slightly 0.9 percent, to 2.12 million existing homes available for sale.
 Unsold inventory now sits at a 4.6-month supply at the current sales velocity.

 First-time buyers generated 33 percent of transactions in June, 3 percent higher than seen in May and a year ago -- in fact this is the highest since July 2012 (34 percent).

-- Freddie Mac data shows the average commitment rate for a 30-year, conventional, fixed-rate mortgage fell from 3.87% in January to 3.66% in February, the lowest since April 2015 (3.67%).
-The average commitment rate for all of 2015 was 3.85%.
+- Freddie Mac data shows the average commitment rate for a 30-year, conventional, fixed-rate mortgage fell from 3.60 percent in May to 3.57 percent in June.
+Mortgage rates have now dropped for four consecutive months, and June's rates were the lowest since May 2013 (3.54 percent).
+The average commitment rate for all of 2015 was 3.85 percent.